mtango99/mtango99.github.io/thesis/thesis.md

 Here is an [excel file](https://github.com/mtango99/thesis/blob/main/results/FinalCalculations5.xlsx) with all of the landscape metrics I got for the Beech Ridge, WV (WV-2) turbine site.

-Here is a [sample excel file](https://github.com/mtango99/thesis/blob/main/data/RandomForests_randomData2.csv) for putting all the landscape metrics into one place for use in the statistics R script.

 Here is the [statistics R script](https://github.com/mtango99/thesis/blob/main/procedure/code/rf_example.R) that uses Random Forests, GLMs, and AICc to show which of the landscape metrics are most associated with bat fatalities.
+Because there was not enough information to put together bat fatality estimates, I used a sample script of [random data](https://github.com/mtango99/thesis/blob/main/data/RandomForests_randomData2.csv) (this also does not have all possible variables included).